Felixatika/Felixatika/README.md

   # Bashscripting Lab
 - **[Bashscripting -Linux Authentication & Cron Log Analysis Automation](https://github.com/Felixatika/Bashscripting/blob/master/failed_passwords.sh)**
  ### I use Bashscripting & Linux tools to extract a count of failed password attempts and print them, make a list of cron jobs that were opened from multiple files to draw insights from the logs.
+ ---
+ ## BASH SCRIPTING PROJECT: Automation of Ubuntu 20.4 STIGs

+Developed a robust bash script for Ubuntu 20.04 to automate STIG compliance checks (Categories I and II) and conduct thorough log analysis for swift remediation of violations and security incident identification.
+Seamlessly integrated, it enhances system security and compliance measures.
+---

  ## Certifications
  <img width="250" height="150" alt="image" src="https://github.com/user-attachments/assets/94c28021-04ca-4593-b469-b1c8a5a0f647" />